Josephson junction transmission lines as tunable artificial crystals: Josephson junction arrays with two-junction unit cells

 \section{Josephson junction arrays with two-junction unit cells}

+In Fig. 1a we show a regular 1d-JJA in a coplanar transmission line geometry, with unit cells consisting of one simple junction in series with a SQUID.
+Each SQUID consists of two parallel junctions with Josephson energy $E_{\rm J0}$.
+When pierced by a flux $\Phi=BA_{\rm S}$, where $B$ is an applied magnetic field, and $A_{\rm S}$ is the effective area of the SQUID loop, each SQUID is effectively identical to a single junction with tunable Josephson energy $E_{\rm J}=2E_{\rm J0}\cos(2\pi|\Phi|/\Phi_0)$, and we can thus regard the design in Fig.~1a as a design with two different junctions per unit cell.
+Linearizing the Josephson relation, each effective junction is described by its capacitance $C_{\rm J}$ and the linear Josephson inductance $L_{\rm J}=\Phi_0^2/(4\pi^2 E_{\rm J})$ with superconducting flux quantum $\Phi_0=h/2e$.
+We consider situations were quasiparticle tunneling can be neglected, with the voltage drop across each junction less than the superconducting energy gap, $V<2\Delta / e$.
+We also introduce the plasma frequency $\omega_{\rm p}=1/\sqrt{L_{\rm J}C_{\rm J}}$ for use later on.

-A model of 1d-JJAs in the linear regime is shown in Fig.~1a, where each unit cell consists of a Josephson junction (with Josephson energy $E_{\rm J}$ and capacitance $C_{\rm J}$), and a capacitance to ground $C_0$.
-In the linear phase regime, one can introduce the plasma frequency $\omega_{\rm p}=1/\sqrt{L_{\rm J}C_{\rm J}}$, with linear Josephson inductance $L_{\rm J}=\Phi_0^2/(4\pi^2 E_{\rm J})$ and superconducting flux quantum $\Phi_0=h/2e$.
-Here, $L_{\rm J}$ and $C_{\rm J}$ describe an intersite inductive and capacitive interaction, respectively, where we defined a site as the island between two junctions.
-The capacitance $C_0$ describes an onsite Coulomb interaction between Cooper pairs.
-We consider situations were resistive terms can be neglected.
-Also note that in the limit $C_{\rm J}\rightarrow 0$ the model reduces to the discrete, lumped element model of a transmission line for transverse electromagnetic waves.
-We start our studies with the generalization that the array consists of a lattice of unit cells each consisting of a basis of two Josephson junctions, for which we introduce an additional index $1$ or $2$ to the parameters above, see Fig.~1b.
+In Fig.~1b we show a simple model of a 1d-JJA with identical junctions, taking into account a capacitance to ground $C_0$.
+Note that in the limit $C_{\rm J}\rightarrow 0$ the model reduces to the discrete, lumped element model of a transmission line for transverse electromagnetic waves.
+In Fig.~1c we show the generalization studied in this article, where the array consists of a lattice of unit cells each consisting of a basis of two Josephson junctions, for which we introduce an additional index $1$ or $2$ to the parameters above, see Fig.~1c.